 FSWP or Federal Skilled Worker Program

-The FSWP or Federal Skilled Worker Program is a points-based immigration program for skilled foreign workers who have completed at least one year of full-time work experience within 10 years prior to applying for the FSWP in one of the high-demand jobs in Canada which are categorized at Skill Level A, B or 0 by the NOC or National Occupation Classification codes.
+The FSWP or Federal Skilled Worker Program is a points-based immigration program for skilled foreign workers who have completed at least one year of full-time work experience within 10 years prior to applying for the FSWP in one of the high-demand jobs in Canada which are categorized at Skill Level 0, 1, 2 or 3 by the 2021 NOC or National Occupation Classification codes.

 The majority of these Canadian jobs need a university graduate or someone who has undergone specialized post-secondary training.